vivekjoshy/openskill.py/paper/paper.md

 is theoretically easy to implement this feature, the lack of relevant data makes it difficult for us to verify its efficacy.
-Consequently, any modifications we make to such models run the risk of over-fitting the available data.
+Consequently, any modifications we make to such models run the risk of overfitting the available data.
 The absence of a clearly defined metric for partial play further complicates matters, as different groups interpret it in various ways.
 Our interpretation of partial play pertains to the duration a player participates in a game, but significant work is